Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the Air Force under the Center of Excellence grant titled {\em Multi-Fidelity Modeling of Rocket Combustor Dynamics}.
-We thank Alvaro Sanchez and Peter Battaglia for valuable advice on training noise injection for robust prediction.
+J.X and K.D acknowledge support from the Air Force under the Center of Excellence grant titled {\em Multi-Fidelity Modeling of Rocket Combustor Dynamics}.
+A.P. is supported by NASA under the grant \#80NSSC18M0149.
+We thank Alvaro Sanchez-Gonzalez and Peter Battaglia for valuable advice on training noise injection for robust prediction.